-For information about how to get a graphical representation of the interrupts correlated with a time axis, see Reference information on application timeline, page 261.
+For information about how to get a graphical representation of the interrupts correlated with a time axis, see Timeline window-Interrupt Log graph, page 408.

 SIMULATING AN INTERRUPT IN A MULTI-TASK SYSTEM

 If you are using interrupts in such a way that the normal instruction used for returning from an interrupt handler is not used, for example in an operating system with task-switching, the simulator cannot automatically detect that the interrupt has finished executing.
 The interrupt simulation system will work correctly, but the status information in the Interrupt Configuration window might not look as you expect.
 If too many interrupts are executing simultaneously, a warning might be issued.